I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/pepfx/ns-pepfx-_pep_register_device_v2.md

 `Register`

 [in] A pointer to a <a href="..\pepfx\ns-pepfx-_pep_device_register_v2.md">PEP_DEVICE_REGISTER_V2</a> structure that describes the power management attributes of all the components in the device.
 For more information, see Remarks.

+`DeviceHandle`

+[out] A PEPHANDLE value that the PEP creates to identify this device.
+PoFx will use this handle to identify the device in future <a href="https://msdn.microsoft.com/library/windows/hardware/mt186631">device power management (DPM) notifications</a>.

+`DeviceAccepted`

+[out] A <a href="..\pepfx\ne-pepfx-_pep_device_acceptance_type.md">PEP_DEVICE_ACCEPTANCE_TYPE</a> enumeration value that indicates whether the PEP claims ownership of the device.
+The PEP that claims ownership is responsible for handling DPM notifications for the device.

 ## Remarks
 This structure is used by the <a href="https://msdn.microsoft.com/en-us/library/windows/hardware/mt186849">PEP_DPM_REGISTER_DEVICE</a> notification.
 The first three members of this structure contain input values supplied by PoFx.
 The last two members contain output values that the PEP writes to the structure in response to this notification.